microtema/secure-password-exchange/docs/05-Building-Block-View.md

 **Detailed Interaction and Processes:**
 1. **User Interaction**:
   - User accesses the web application via a browser.
 The content is served from an S3 bucket.
-  - User actions (store, read, delete passwords) trigger API calls via the API Gateway.
+  - User actions (store, read passwords) trigger API calls via the API Gateway.

 2. **API Gateway**:
   - Receives user requests and routes them to the appropriate Lambda function.